TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.33.md

 ---

-The Jews answered him, For a good work we stone thee not, but for blasphemy; and because that thou, being a man, makest thyself God.
+The Jews answered him, "We don't stone you for a good work, but for blasphemy: because you, being a man, make yourself God."